 Movement as Medicine

 For decades, the standard advice for pain was rest.
-"Rest, do not push, let it heal."
-For acute pain with active injury, that makes sense.
+"Rest, don't push, let it heal."
+For acute pain with an active injury, that makes sense.
 For chronic pain, this advice is counterproductive — prolonged rest worsens pain, deconditioning, and central sensitization.

 Evidence accumulated over recent decades supports that exercise is one of the most effective treatments for chronic pain, with effect magnitude described as comparable to many pharmacologic interventions across various conditions and with a generally favorable safety profile when adequately prescribed (most common adverse events: transient pain exacerbation, musculoskeletal overload, rarely cardiovascular events in at-risk populations).
 Guidelines from NICE (UK), the American College of Physicians, and the WHO include exercise as a first-line treatment for chronic low back pain, fibromyalgia, arthritis, and other painful conditions.

-But for many patients with chronic pain, the simple idea of moving sparks fear.
-Understanding why movement helps — and how to do it safely — is fundamental to breaking this cycle.
+But for many chronic-pain patients, the simple thought of moving sparks fear.
+Understanding why movement helps — and how to do it safely — is essential to breaking this cycle.

 The Avoidance Cycle: How Immobility Worsens Pain

 Pain → fear of movement → avoidance → deconditioning → more pain.
-This is the avoidance cycle — one of the central mechanisms of pain chronification.
+This is the avoidance cycle — one of the central mechanisms behind pain chronification.

 The physical deconditioning resulting from immobility has multiple consequences: loss of muscle strength (which protects joints and structures), reduced cardiovascular capacity, increased joint stiffness, reduction of exercise-dependent endogenous analgesic systems, and — crucially — amplification of central sensitization.

-Deconditioning also has psychological impact: it reinforces the catastrophizing belief that the body is "broken" and that movement is dangerous, deepening the cycle.
+Deconditioning also takes a psychological toll: it reinforces the catastrophizing belief that the body is "broken" and that movement is dangerous, deepening the cycle.

 Exercise-Induced Analgesia (EIH): The Internal Pharmacy

-The body has an "internal pharmacy" of analgesic substances released with exercise — a phenomenon called EIH (Exercise-Induced Hypoalgesia).
+The body has an "internal pharmacy" of analgesic substances released during exercise — a phenomenon called EIH (Exercise-Induced Hypoalgesia).
 EIH is real, measurable, and clinically significant.

 The mechanisms of EIH include: